Myra (Jean) Reavis Lunsford

 She was an avid reader and cook.
 She was also a pet lover.
 You would always find a little dog tucked beside her in her recliner.
 Myra leaves behind her beloved Roscoe.

-Flowers are appreciated, but donations to Providence Methodist would be preferred.
+Memorial donations may be made to Providence Methodist Church.
 The family would also like to express their gratitude to Stephanie Drum and Hannah Searles for their assistance during this trying time.

-Arrangements are by Blaylock Funeral Home in Warrenton.
+Arrangements were by Blaylock Funeral Home in Warrenton.
 Online condolences may be made at www.blaylockfh.com.

 Commented